jmuchemb/fssync/README.rst

    temporarily alter a directory that is not being checked.
    "Wontfix" for now, because it is unlikely to happen and any solution would be quite heavy, for little benefit.

+4. Add 2 options to map specific users or groups.
+You may want this if you get permission errors and this is certainly a better solution than an option not to preserve ownership.
+Currently, on destination host, you must either run fssync as root, or configure security so that it is allowed to change ownership with same uid/gid than on source (or with same user/group names if ``--map-users`` option is given).

+5. fssync does not resume synchronization of a new file.
+Should be fixed in a future release.

 NOTES